Sooveeone/drift/README.md

 Organized checklists and progress bars keep you accountable and show exactly what needs to be done each day.

 🌱 Growth Visualization
-Watch your Growth Tree flourish as you complete tasks — a motivating way to see consistency turn into real progress.
+Watch your Growth Tree come to life with every task you complete.
+Each step you take adds new growth, turning consistency into a living symbol of your progress.

 🏆 Achievements Archive
 Your personal hall of fame.
 When you finish a goal, Drift saves it in your archive along with uploaded photos, progress notes, and completion stats.